-◆When closing down an engine in flight deliberately, first apply the Load Shedding drill given in the Flight Reference Cards and then switch off the generator OFF LINE switch.
-Stop the engine by closing the throttle and shutting the HP cock; switch off the appropriate LP pumps and engine air switch.
+When closing down an engine in flight deliberately, first apply the Load Shedding drill given in the Flight Reference Cards and then put the generator OFF LINE switch to EMERGENCY.
+Stop the engine by closing the throttle and then shutting the HP cock; switch off the appropriate engine air switch.